element-hq/element-android/TCHAP_CHANGES.md

  - Update the selected room menu #78
  - Design Tchap invite cells #79
  - Change the invite description #104
+ - Be able to select the best direct chat related to a user id #88

 =======================================================